 Fort Belvoir, VA 22060

-The Relocation Readiness Program attempts to make military moves smoother.
+RAP attempts to make military moves smoother.
 It provides counseling, Military HOMEFRONT and change of station information and also assists families by providing temporary use of household goods thru the lending closet.
 In addition to programs listed below, RAP provides Fort Belvoir Welcome Packets and a Loan Closet.

 All spouses (male and female) whose sponsor is deployed, geographically separated, on an unaccompanied tour or extended TDY, are invited to participate in the Hearts Apart Group.
 Hearts Apart offers support for Waiting Families by linking Family Members with other Families who are separated due to their sponsor’s mission requirements.
 Army Community Service provides a supportive group setting for activities, opportunities to learn about available resources, and to network with one another during their sponsor’s absence.
 Free on-site childcare and dinner is provided.
 Hearts Apart meets the third Thursday of each month from 6pm-8pm at ACS.